Conducting a Network Meta-analysis (NMA)

 Keith Betts

-Associate (now Vice President), Los Angeles
+Associate (now Managing Principal), Los Angeles

 I worked on this reference-arm adjustment project when I was an associate.
 I had completed my Ph.D. degree in biostatistics, and had a special interest in comparative-effectiveness research.
 I had previously discussed the idea of extending traditional meta-regression in the network meta-analysis setting with my colleagues on the Humira team.
 It wasn’t until we were trying to wrap our heads around surprising results in a traditional network meta-analysis of psoriasis treatments that we conceptualized the oversized impact of differences in reference-arm response.
 We shared our observations with the client, and partnered in this collaborative research project.
 The collaboration resulted in this successful innovation, which has since become the standard practice within psoriasis treatment and across network meta-analyses.